Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Three Sisters: The Three Sisters, a trio of volcanic peaks in the Cascade Range, offer some of the best backcountry skiing in the area.
 The terrain is challenging and best suited for experienced skiers.

 Admittedly, we at Rooted and Roaming are no backcountry experts.
-Learn more about backcountry skiing near Bend.
+Learn more about backcountry skiing near Bend from people know are more knowledgably.

 Bend Apres-Ski Scene: Beer, Food, Yay!